Discontent bubbles in Spain even though coronavirus cases wane

-After four previous extensions, he was back in parliament to drum up support again and looked likely to pass the measure narrowly with the help of small parties.
+After four previous extensions, he was back in parliament to drum up support again and narrowly passed the measure with the help of small parties.
 "No one has the right to waste what we have achieved together," Sanchez said.
 Spain has recorded 27,888 deaths and 232,555 cases of COVID-19, but new fatalities have slowed to under 100 a day.

 On the streets, groups of up to a few hundred have been gathering daily at 9 p.m. to bang pots and pans and call for the government's resignation, sometimes violating social-distancing rules.
 Initially associated with the far-right Vox party, the movement, which began in Madrid's wealthy Salamanca neighbourhood, has spread from the capital to other cities such as Seville and Zaragoza.